- Advanced Palliative Equipment Response

 - Short-term loan of equipment will be provided where it meets the criteria below and is available from existing equipment items in store.

-- Clients will not be eligible to receive equipment from DHS if they are eligible to receive it from another funding source including Department of Veterans’ Affairs, Commonwealth Home Support Programme, Home Care Package, Residential Aged Care Facility Health@Home or a Compensation payment.
+- Clients will not be eligible to receive equipment from DHS if they are eligible to receive it from another funding source including Department of Veterans’ Affairs, Commonwealth Home Support Programme, Home Care Package, Residential Aged Care Facility Health@Home or a compensation payment.

-- Equipment for use solely at school, work or day program is not provided via DHS
+- Equipment for use solely at school, work or day program is not provided via DHS.

 Eligibility criteria